kingo132/GPD-Win-Max-Hackintosh/README.md

 1. Support "Smartisan TNT go" external display and type cover.
 Fixed the keyboard and trackpad issue.
 Added fn key maps.

 ## 20210411
 1. Added driver 360controller's System Preferences plugin of the built-in joystick, you may need to enable the "Pretend to be an Xbox 360 Controller" option to get the controller to work in some games.
 Just put the plugin builtin-joystick/Pref360Control.prefPane into ~/Library/PreferencePanes and you are all set.
 Note: I only tested this plugin under Catalina.
 I don't know if it works under BigSur.
 By the way, this driver's preference pane is very well polished.
-I like it personally.
+I'm loving it.
 ![8E65D09BA8301303CFAF6D688784E052](https://user-images.githubusercontent.com/46492291/114335073-85ecb800-9b7e-11eb-821e-df54a8635f65.jpg)
 ## 20210410
 1. Fixed the touch event of external display's touchscreen rotated 270 degrees problem, by does not rotate the touch event at all (it's not a very good fix but it works under my usage ...), because the built-in screen is rotated 270 degrees and VoodooI2CHID did not consider this condition.